-$\underline{1}$.
-Alternative fuel compatibility with existing equipment and infrastructure across the Military Departments, to include interchangeability with bulk petroleum.

-$\underline{2}$.
-Alternative fuel producers' ability to provide significant volumes to support an expeditionary, globally deployed force, including operations in the continental United States, at a competitive cost or operational advantage.

-3. Possible application of Section 526 of the Energy Independence and Security Act of 2007.

-$\underline{4}$.
-Planned or completed work performed by industry groups involved with the certification and approval of alternative fuels.

-(2) Annually presents the plan to the Defense Operational Energy Board for recommendation to the ASD(EI&E) and the Joint Staff Director for Logistics in advance of the annual program budget review.
+- $\underline{1}$ .
+Alternative fuel compatibility with existing equipment and infrastructure across the Military Departments, to include interchangeability with bulk petroleum. - 2.
+Alternative fuel producers' ability to provide significant volumes to support an expeditionary, globally deployed force, including operations in the continental United States, at a competitive cost or operational advantage. - 3.
+Possible application of Section 526 of the Energy Independence and Security Act of 2007. - 4.
+Planned or completed work performed by industry groups involved with the certification and approval of alternative fuels. - (2) Annually presents the plan to the Defense Operational Energy Board for recommendation to the ASD(EI&E) and the Joint Staff Director for Logistics in advance of the annual program budget review. - b.

-b.
 Phase 2: Field Demonstration.
-The Military Departments may engage in field demonstrations that:

-(1) Require use of a new alternative fuel beyond the certification and qualification process in order to meet a significant technical or operational need.

-(2) Examine the use of a new alternative fuel in an operational environment as part of a system of systems, rather than in a single specific platform.

-(3) Are conducted for a finite duration.

-(4) Have justified and identified expected benefits.

-(5) Provide a description of the operational risks associated with not carrying out such a demonstration.

-(6) Use non-fuel resources (e.g., equipment and manpower to collect and analyze data) procured through the appropriated funds of the executing Military Departments.

-(7) Use alternative fuel procured either through:

-(a) The appropriated funds of the executing Military Department.
-A proposal by a Military Department to carry out a field demonstration solely using its own appropriated funds will be reviewed during the ASD(EI&E) annual budget certification process; or c.
+The Military Departments may engage in field demonstrations that: - (1) Require use of a new alternative fuel beyond the certification and qualification process in order to meet a significant technical or operational need. - (2) Examine the use of a new alternative fuel in an operational environment as part of a system of systems, rather than in a single specific platform. - (3) Are conducted for a finite duration. - (4) Have justified and identified expected benefits. - (5) Provide a description of the operational risks associated with not carrying out such a demonstration. - (6) Use non-fuel resources (e.g., equipment and manpower to collect and analyze data) procured through the appropriated funds of the executing Military Departments. - (7) Use alternative fuel procured either through: - (a) The appropriated funds of the executing Military Department.
+A proposal by a Military Department to carry out a field demonstration solely using its own appropriated funds will be reviewed during the ASD(EI&E) annual budget certification process; or - (b) The DWCF.
+Military Departments will present a detailed proposal to DLA Energy followed by a joint review and final approval decision by the ASD(L&MR) and ASD(EI&E) to proceed with the demonstration.

+c.
 Phase 3: Ongoing Purchases.
 After Phase 1 and, if necessary, Phase 2, alternative fuel procured for operational purposes will be distributed within the Class III (Bulk) supply chain and will compete with bulk petroleum under the DLA Bulk Purchase and Direct Delivery Purchase programs.
 Awards will be based on the ability to meet requirements at the best value to the DoD, including cost.